-Turns out that steering a tricycle teaches kids their rights and lefts, and that there are different consequences to going in each direction.
-This also helps them grasp the concept that their body has sides (left, right, front, back) and aids their brain in distinguishing between these sides, like right hand versus left hand.
-This comes in to play in reading when trying to differentiate b’s from d’s, for example, or “on” and “no.”
+Direction also helps them grasp the idea that their body has sides (left, right, front, back) and aids their brain in distinguishing between these sides, like right hand versus left hand.
+This comes into play when trying to differentiate b from d, for example, or “on” and “no” when learning to read.

 Tricycles Build Gross Motor Skills

-Riding a tricycle also helps develop gross motor skills that are needed for almost everything, it seems.
+Riding a tricycle also helps develop gross motor skills that are needed for almost everything.
 Gross motor skills refer to the large muscles groups of the body that enable running, walking, balance, coordination and more.
 Children develop these skills during early childhood and they improve as children get older.

 Gross motor skills are important because they allow children to build fine motor skills, such as writing.
 If a child does not have proper upper body strength or posture, they may have trouble learning writing.